 They’re the classic dining dilemmas – you’re upping your nutrition game with healthy food choices, your significant other, well, not so much.
 You’re vegetarian, your date is a card-carrying carnivore.
 Or your kid won’t eat any protein besides chicken nuggets, but all you want is a family dinner that doesn’t involve a ball pit.
 Where do you go – and what do you order – to keep everyone happy?
-Here are five Scottsdale restaurants where healthy eaters and cheaters can dine together in perfect harmony.
+Here are five healthy restaurants in Scottsdale that offer special cheats where healthy eaters and cheaters can dine together in perfect harmony.

 This laidback, come-as-you-are bistro in Old Town dishes up inspired American cuisine for breakfast, brunch and lunch.
 Grab a booth inside or a high-top on the shaded, street-side patio and let owners Matt and JenLyn Long spoil you with their delicious made-from-scratch fare.
 The expansive menu includes options the whole family will love, and even offers crispy chicken fingers for picky kiddos.